Stand Up Against Bullying

 Original Post on June 13, 2016; Edited and Re-published September 19, 2019

-Workplace bullying or persistent workplace aggression are commonly thought of as the same as workplace conflict.
-This is a common misconception because managing workplace bullying as if it is conflict can have devastating effects.
+Workplace bullying is commonly thought of as the same as workplace conflict, which is a common misconception.
+Managing workplace bullying as if it is conflict can have devastating effects.
 The two, of course, are very different, but how so?

-Persistent workplace aggression is abusive behavior that happens to a target by one or more perpetrators in the work environment on a regular basis.
+Workplace bullying is abusive behavior that happens to a target by one or more perpetrators in the work environment on a regular basis.
 A regular basis means that it occurs daily, weekly, and/or monthly.
-The aggression is persistent, repeated, and occurs in multiple forms. can be verbal, physical, psychological, and/or cyber.
+The aggression is persistent, repeated, and occurs in multiple forms—verbal, nonverbal, physical, psychological, and/or cyber.
+It includes attacks on one’s professional reputation and gaslighting.
 More often than not, aggressors go after the target on several fronts at once.
-This means they just don't attack via cyber aggression, but they also weave into their abuse verbal, physical, and/or psychological.
+This means they don't just attack via cyber aggression, but they also weave into their abuse verbal, physical, and/or psychological.

 For example, a target in a week could receive several inappropriate emails from an aggressor while at the same time, the aggressor is spreading rumors about the target.
 The next week could consist of the target being yelled at and called names in a meeting while at the same time, the aggressor spreads lies about the target to the supervisor.

-Persistent workplace aggression is often compared to domestic violence.
+Workplace bullying is often compared to domestic violence.
 It is certainly abusive behavior.
-However, workplace aggression rarely, if ever has a honeymoon period.
-More often the violence continues frequently and unfortunately gets progressively worse.
-Persistent workplace aggression is so much more than conflict in the workplace which is why we must believe targets and begin to address this issue.
+However, workplace aggression rarely, if ever, has a honeymoon period.
+More often, the violence continues frequently and unfortunately gets progressively worse.
+Workplace bullying is so much more than conflict in the workplace, which is why we must believe targets and begin to address this issue.